-In 2011, lingcod daily bag limits for all anglers were one fish per day, and two fish in possession for residents, and one fish in possession for nonresidents.
+In 2012, lingcod daily bag limits for all anglers were one fish per day, with two fish in possession for residents and one fish in possession for nonresidents.
 There were no size limits for resident anglers.
 Throughout central outside and northern Southeast Alaska, nonresident anglers were allowed to keep only fish between 30 and 35 inches, or fish 55 inches or longer.
-In southern Southeast Alaska, nonresident anglers were allowed to keep only fish between 30 and 40 inches, or fish 55 inches or longer.
-In the Yakutat area, nonresidents were allowed to retain fish between 30 and 45 inches, or fish 55 inches or longer.
+In southern Southeast Alaska and in the Yakutat area, nonresident anglers were allowed to keep only fish between 30 and 45 inches, or fish 55 inches or longer.
 Nonresidents were also constrained by a two fish annual limit.
-Seasons varied by area.
+The open season was May 16-November 30 throughout Southeast Alaska.
+Sport fishing guides and crew members were prohibited from retaining lingcod when clients were on board.
 (Contact Robert Chadwick).

-Conservative harvest strategies were established in 1993 for recreational lingcod fisheries in Southcentral Alaska in light of the lack of quantitative stock assessment information.
-Resurrection Bay was closed to lingcod fishing year-round to rebuild the population, although no formal rebuilding plan was put in place.
+Harvest strategies were established in 1993 for recreational lingcod fisheries in Southcentral Alaska in light of the lack of quantitative stock assessment information.
+Resurrection Bay remained closed to lingcod fishing year-round to rebuild the population, although there is no formal rebuilding plan.
 The season was closed region-wide from January 1 through June 30 to protect spawning and nest guarding lingcod.
-Daily bag limits in 2011 were 2 fish in all areas except the North Gulf, where the daily bag limit was one fish.
+Daily bag limits in 2012 were 2 fish in all areas except the North Gulf, where the daily bag limit was one fish.
 All areas except Kodiak had a minimum size limit of 35 inches to protect spawning females (Contact Matt Miller or Tom Vania).

 Lingcod are the target of a "dinglebar" troll fishery in Southeast Alaska.
 Dinglebar troll gear is power troll gear modified to fish for groundfish.
 Additionally lingcod are landed as significant bycatch in the DSR and halibut longline and salmon troll fisheries.
-At the 2009 Board of Fisheries meeting a regulation was adopted that allowed Southeast management staff to adjust the lingcod bycatch levels in the halibut fishery to maximize the harvest of the lingcod longline allocations.
-For example, in years when the halibut catch limits are low the bycatch of lingcod can be set higher without the risk of going over the longline allocation.
-The directed fishery landed 132 mt of lingcod in 2011.
-An additional 63 mt was landed as bycatch in halibut and other groundfish fisheries and 10 mt in the salmon troll fishery).
+At the 2009 BOF meeting a regulation was adopted that allowed Southeast management staff to adjust the lingcod bycatch levels in the halibut fishery to maximize the harvest of the lingcod longline allocations.
+The directed fishery landed 112.5 mt of lingcod in 2012.
+An additional 69.8 mt was landed as bycatch in halibut and other groundfish fisheries and 15.7 mt in the salmon troll fishery ).

 Central Region commercial lingcod harvests have primarily occurred in the North Gulf District of Cook Inlet and PWS.
-In 2011, the Cook Inlet GHL was 24 mt and the PWS GHL was 16 mt.
-Lingcod harvests in 2011 totaled 4.2 mt in Cook Inlet and 20.1 mt in PWS.
-Approximately 19 percent of the lingcod harvest in Cook Inlet resulted from directed jig effort.
-In PWS, approximately 79 percent of lingcod harvest was from directed longline effort.
+In 2012, the Cook Inlet GHL was 24 mt and the PWS GHL was 15 mt.
+Lingcod harvests in 2012 totaled 4.3 mt in Cook Inlet and 17.5 mt in PWS.
+Approximately 17 % of the lingcod harvest in Cook Inlet resulted from directed jig effort.
+In PWS, approximately 81 % of lingcod harvest was from directed longline effort.
 In both areas, the remaining harvest resulted from bycatch to other directed (primarily halibut) longline fisheries.
-The Outside District of PWS closed at noon August 14 and the Inside District closed at noon October 6 when district GHLs were achieved.
-(Contact Charlie Trowbridge).
+The Outside District of PWS closed at noon August 16 when district GHL was achieved.
+The Inside District of PWS and the Cook Inlet Area remained open through December 31.
+(Contact Jan Rumble).